LogtalkDotOrg/logtalk3/INSTALL.md

 End-user setup (copying Logtalk user-modifiable files to users home directories)
 --------------------------------------------------------------------------------

-If you installed Logtalk on your home directory, then skip this step if and only if you have set both Logtalk environment variables (`LOGTALKHOME` and `LOGTALKUSER`) to point to the same directory.
+Skip this step if you have set both Logtalk environment variables (`LOGTALKHOME` and `LOGTALKUSER`) to point to the same directory.

 Each user must make a local copy of the Logtalk user-modifiable files (examples, libraries, tools, and other supporting files) in his/her home directory.
 These